mesan/mesaninen-async/README.md

 # Exercises

+Notes about the exercises:

+- Each exercise should be in its own project, unless specified otherwise.
+- Feel free to pair program.
+- If you are pair programming, you can program on one computer and checkout the suggested solutions on the other.

 > :warning: &ensp; **Note:** Exercises 1 and 2 follow a very stepwise approach.
 Ask if you're not sure what the
 > exercise wants you to do, or `git checkout` the next step.

 ## Exercise 1: Non-blocking GUI